 Innerspring vs. Pocket Spring Mattress: What’s The Difference?

-Some sleepers look to innerspring beds for their affordability and traditional comfort.
+Some sleepers look to innerspring beds because innerspring mattresses tend to be more affordable and have a traditional comfort over pocketed coil mattresses.
 More people are purchasing pocket spring mattresses for their innovative technology.
 In this article, we’ll discuss the differences between innerspring and pocket spring beds.

 Traditional Innerspring Mattress

 Innerspring mattresses are the most traditional mattresses of the 20th century.
 These beds are popular for their firm and responsive support.
 Budget shoppers also appreciate innerspring mattresses.